Entanglement, subsystem particle numbers and topology in free fermion systems: Entanglement spectrum and subsystem particle number

 At $g=0$, Hamiltonian (\ref{hamilton}) is the standard Kane-Mele model~\cite{qshe1}, which is invariant under time reversal symmetry.
 The system is in a QSH phase when $|m/v_{so}|<[9-\frac{3}{4}(v_{r}/v_{so})^{2}]$, and is an insulator when $|m/v_{so}|>[9-\frac{3}{4}(v_{r}/v_{so})^{2}]$.
 On the other hand, if we set $v_{so}=0$, $v_{r}$ and $g$ nonzero, a middle band gap opens when $|g|\neq|m|$.
 The system is in a quantum anomalous Hall phase with Chern number $C=\pm 2$~\cite{yang} for $|g|<|m|$, and is an insulator for $|g|>|m|$.
 The band gap closes at the transition point $|g|=|m|$.
 The phase diagram for $v_{so}=0$ and $v_{r}\neq 0$ is plotted in Fig.~\ref{ES}(g).

 Figs.~\ref{ES}(a) and (b) show the ES for the QSH phase, Figs.~\ref{ES}(c) and (d) for the insulator phase, and Figs.~\ref{ES}(e) and (f) for the quantum anomalous Hall phase.
-Here, it should be emphasized that the nontrivial topological phases exhibit gapless ES [Figs.~\ref{ES}(a), (b), (e), and (f)], corresponding to physical gapless edge modes, and this property is named as the \emph{spectral flow}~\cite{es3}.
+Here, it should be emphasized that the nontrivial topological phases exhibit gapless ES [Figs.~\ref{ES}(a), (b), (e), and (f)], corresponding to physical gapless edge modes, and this property is named as the \emph{spectral flow}~\cite{est3}, which has been explained by Qi and his coworkers for coupled conformally invariant subsystems with left- and right-moving particles in all chiral topological systems~\cite{esc2}.
 However, the spectral flow is broken for the topologically trivial phase [Figs.~\ref{ES}(c) and (d)], which is also consistent with the property of the correspondent edge states.

-In a recent work~\cite{trace}, the authors proposed a new characteristic quantity called the "trace index" to describe topological invariants, which is defined through a subsystem particle number operator $N_{A}(k_{y})=\sum_{i\in A} c^\dag_{i,k_{y}}c_{i,k_{y}}$.
+In a recent work~\cite{trace}, the authors proposed a new characteristic quantity called the ``trace index'' to describe topological invariants, which is defined through a subsystem particle number operator $N_{A}(k_{y})=\sum_{i\in A} c^\dag_{i,k_{y}}c_{i,k_{y}}$.
 The expectation of $N_{A}(k_{y})$ is given by

-In Fig.~\ref{trace}, we plot the expectation of $N_{A}(k_{y})$ for the three different phases mentioned above.
-In the cylinder geometry, $N_{A}(k_{y})$ is discontinuous at some discrete momenta in the nontrivial topological phases, as shown in Figs.~\ref{trace}(a) and (c).
-This is in contrast to the normal insulator phase [see Fig.~\ref{trace}(b)], where $N_{A}(k_{y})$ is a continuous function of $k_{y}$.
+In Fig.~\ref{trace1}, we plot the expectation of $N_{A}(k_{y})$ for the three different phases mentioned above.
+In the cylinder geometry, $N_{A}(k_{y})$ is discontinuous at some discrete momenta in the nontrivial topological phases, as shown in Figs.~\ref{trace1}(a) and (c).
+This is in contrast to the normal insulator phase [see Fig.~\ref{trace1}(b)], where $N_{A}(k_{y})$ is a continuous function of $k_{y}$.
 In the torus geometry, $N_{A}(k_{y})$ is exactly equal to half of the total particle number in the $k_y$ sector, without showing any discontinuity, because the change of the particle number in $A$ around interface $I$ is just canceled by that around interface $II$ due to the rotation invariance of the torus.
 In the cylinder geometry, the \emph{trace index} was defined as the total discontinuities of $\langle N_{A}(k_{y})\rangle$ with varying momentum.
 Alexandradinata, Hughes, and Bernevig~\cite{trace} presented a detailed analysis and proved that the trace index is equivalent to the Chern number (or $Z_{2}$ invariant) for the Chern ($Z_{2}$) insulators.
 Therefore, the subsystem particle number provides a new alternative tool to reveal the topological invariants.